jrkerns/pylinac/docs/source/topics/profiles.rst

 Several plugins are provided out of the box, and writing new plugins is straightforward.

-Metrics are calculated by passing it as a list to the ``compute`` method.
+Metrics are calculated by passing it as a list to the ``calculate`` method.
 The examples below show its usage.

 .. _profile_builtin_plugins: